Position

 • Pros:

-• Good job stability with growing demand for skilled technicians.
+• Growing demand for skilled technicians.

-• Opportunities for career advancement and higher pay with experience.
+• Opportunities for specialization and advancement.

-• Potential for remote work or flexible hours in some positions.
+• Potential for remote work options.

 • Cons: